university-of-york/research-it-documentation/docs/source/using_viking/apptainer.rst

     module load {MOD_APPTAINER}

-Using the remote Builder (recommended)
+Using the remote builder (recommended)
 --------------------------------------

 You will need to `create an account <https://cloud.sylabs.io/builder>`_ and then create a ``access token`` for use on Viking.
 Once your account is set up and you have logged in, click your username in the top right and select ``access tokens``.
 Give it a name and click ``Create Access Token``.
 Copy the token and then, on Viking run the following command and then paste the token: